paulhillsa/HyperionDev-Freelance-Code-Reviewer-Take-Home-Test/SectionC/README.md

 - Install Code Runner Extension to run JavaScript code without having to open the console and call Node.js manually.
 - After you installed the extension, you just need to open the context menu on the JavaScript file you want to run with right-click, then click on the Run Code menu.
 - But internally, Code Runner also looks for Node.js that’s installed on your local machine, so you need to install Node.js either way.

+#### To run the test suite please see the steps below.

+### Testing code:

+I had written my own testing suite via the use of console.log()'s to display this.

+However, I have written and applied test via Mocha to test my algorithm as I believe this is what was expected.

+Therefore to test my program follow the following steps:

+- Clone SectionC directory to your local machine
+- via Terminal / Command Prompt type ``` npm i ``` to install the Mocha testing dependency.
+- Next in either Terminal/Command Prompt type ```npm test``` to run the tests
+- Your Terminal/Command Prompt should state that 5/5 test were successful

+*To view the tests in more detail please see ./SectionC/test/test.js

 ### Markdown report